 Yes, your kids will get bored – turn on the music and do a silly dance with them.
 They might start bickering – that’s fine.
 They’re learning negotiating skills.
 And you can at any point jump in and say ‘Oh, come here you two, my most loved people in the world!’ and snuggle and cuddle them – because you are more relaxed!

 When you expect boredom or bickering to happen, you can be more prepared for them.
-Or when you don’t have expectations for them to not appear, it’s no longer disappointing when they do happen.
-You don’t get frustrated and you might have a reaction than improves the atmosphere.
+Or when you don’t have expectations for them not to appear, it’s no longer disappointing when they do happen.
+You don’t get frustrated and you might have a reaction that improves the atmosphere.